Find out what it takes to be a police officer.

 The police promotions process assesses competence at rank and potential at the next rank to identify and appoint future leaders.

-Find out more about the police promotion process.
+Find out more about current vacancies and the police promotion process.

 If you currently serve in a Home Office Constabulary, you are eligible to apply for a transfer to Avon and Somerset Police.